-- 2.7 The Board consulted on equality issues as part of the online consultation that took place between 12 April 2021 and 12 June 2021 referred to above at section 1.11.
-No responses were received that identified any equality issues with respect to the functions of the Board under the 2005 Act. - 2.8 Under the terms of the 2005 Act the Board is required to keep a public register containing information relating to gambling applications.
+- 2.7 The Board consulted on equality issues as part of the online consultation that took place between 5 April 2024 to 5 June 2024 referred to above at section 1.11.
+No responses were received that identified any equality issues with respect to the functions of the Board under the Gambling Act 2005.
+In addition, the Board also consulted with a range of key stakeholders including the West Lothian Disability Access Committee and no concerns were raised regarding equality issues in connection with the Board's remit in gambling regulation.
+A list of those stakeholders consulted can be viewed at Appendix 4. - 2.8 Under the terms of the 2005 Act the Board is required to keep a public register containing information relating to gambling applications.
 The information contained within the register is available for public inspection and a copy of information held on the register can be requested by contacting the Licensing Team.
 Members of the public wishing to inspect documentation should contact the Licensing Team at West Lothian Council to arrange to attend at the Civic Centre in Livingston at a specific time to view the documentation.
-It is not possible to view documentation without an appointment.

-- 2.9 All applications and notices received by the Board under the 2005 Act will be subject to a pre-processing check to ensure that the application is legally competent.
+It is not possible to view documentation without an appointment. - 2.9 All applications and notices received by the Board under the 2005 Act will be subject to a pre-processing check to ensure that the application is legally competent.
 This check is carried out by the Licensing Team.
 As part of the pre-processing check the application will be checked to ensure that the application form has been fully completed and the appropriate fee has been submitted and that it is accompanied by the necessary supporting documents. - 2.10 If your application or notice is considered competent it will be accepted for processing and you will receive an acknowledgement.
 If you can provide an email address you will receive an acknowledgement quicker and it will also allow the Board to contact you if further information is needed.